modern-fortran/tsunami/README.md

 We use this opportunity to augment the simulator to solve for non-linear gravity waves.
 * **Chapter 7**: We parallelize the program from Chapter 4 using coarrays and observe the speed up.
-* **Chapter 8**: We refactor our program from Chapter 7 to model our physical quantities (water height and velocity) using a derived type.
-* **Chapter 9**: In this chapter, we focus on the `Field` derived type and implement the common arithmetic operations as type-bound methods.
+* **Chapter 8**: We refactor our program from Chapter 7 to model our physical quantities (water height and velocity) using a derived type, and implement common arithmetic operations as type-bound methods.
 * **Chapter 10**: We continue the work on the code from Chapter 9, and overload the assignment operator to automatically synchronize the data across parallel images on every field assignment.
 * **Chapter 12**: In the final chapter, we revisit the parallel code from Chapter 10 and explore how Fortran 2018